Lu Jiajing

 On 18 March 2019, she reached her career-high singles ranking of world No. 162.
 On 29 June 2015, she peaked at No. 139 in the doubles rankings.

-Lu has won 18 titles in singles and 28 in doubles on the ITF Circuit.
+Lu has won 19 titles in singles and 28 in doubles on the ITF Circuit.

 Career

 Partnering Wang Yafan, Lu won her first $50k tournament at Xi'an, defeating Liang Chen and Yang Zhaoxuan in the 2014 final.
 She also won the doubles title at the Delhi Open in 2014.

+Teaming up with Wang Qiang, she reached her first WTA Tour doubles final at the 2017 Hong Kong Tennis Open, losing to top seeds and defending champions Chan Hao-ching and Chan Yung-jan in straight sets.

-She qualified for the newly upgraded WTA 500 2024 Korea Open defeating fourth seed Polina Kudermetova in the qualifying competition.
+Lu qualified for the main draw at the newly upgraded WTA 500 2024 Korea Open, losing to Heather Watson in the first round.
+Having been defeated in qualifying, she entered the main draw at the 2024 Hong Kong Open as a lucky loser, but was eliminated in the first round by Nao Hibino, in three sets.